Philippine Revolution: Economic surveys, port openings and admission of foreign firms

 Shortly after the opening of Manila to world trade, the Spanish merchants began to lose their commercial supremacy in the Philippines.
 In 1834, restrictions against foreign traders were relaxed when Manila became an open port.
 By the end of 1859, there were 15 foreign firms in Manila.
 Seven of these were British, three were American, two were French, two were Swiss and one was German.

 In 1834, some American merchants settled in Manila and invested heavily in business.
 Two American business firms were established—the Russell, Sturgis & Company and the Peele, Hubbell & Company.
 These became two of the leading business firms.
 At first, Americans had an edge over their British competitors, because they offered high prices for Philippine exports such as hemp, sugar, and tobacco.

 American trade supremacy did not last long.
-In the face of stiff British competition, they gradually lost their control over the Philippine business market.
+In the face of stiff British competition, they gradually lost control over the Philippine business market.
 This decline was due to lack of support from the U.S. government and lack of U.S. trade bases in the Orient.
 In 1875, Russell, Sturgis & Company went into bankruptcy, followed by Peele, Hubbell & Company in 1887.
 Soon after, British merchants, including James Adam Smith, Lawrence H. Bell and Robert P. Wood, dominated the financial sector in Manila.

 In 1842, alarmed by the domination of foreign merchants in the economy of Manila, the Spanish government sent Sinibaldo de Mas, a Spanish diplomat, to the Philippines in order to conduct an economic survey of the Philippines and submit recommendations.
 After an intensive investigation of colonial affairs in the Philippines, Mas submitted his official report to the Crown.
 The report, Informe sobre el estado de las Islas Filipinas en 1842, was published at Madrid in 1843.
 Mas recommended the following: opening of more ports to promote foreign trade, encouragement of Chinese immigration to stimulate agricultural development, and abolition of the tobacco monopoly.

 In response to Sinibaldo de Mas's recommendations, more ports were opened by Spain.
 The ports of Sual, Pangasinan, Iloilo and Zamboanga were opened in 1855, Cebu was opened in 1860, and both Legazpi and Tacloban were opened in 1873.